 When the US's PBS TV channel then sought to screen it to US audiences, ETV, where Zarina was a full-time staffer, refused to grant PBS permission to do so, as the docudrama was the last interview President Nelson Mandela –who’d frequented Flat 13 as a young man - was prepared to give on camera, a scoop ETV still now, in 2019, jealously covets.
 This despite President Mandela having repeatedly declared, including in his autobiography ‘Long Walk to Freedom’ that ‘Flat 13 is where the first seeds of non-racialism were sown and the concept of a nation came into being'.

-'Women of the Sun', an international organisation encouraging and promoting women film-makers in Africa, was later granted permission by ETV to screen the film at downtown Johannesburg's popular Market Theatre to a packed group of youth across SA's racial spectrum, who in the post-screening discussion admitted they'd previously known nothing about Flat 13 and the group of young freedom activists - that included Nelson Mandela, then a law student in his early twenties - who would hang out at the flat rented by the revolutionary teenager Ahmed Kathrada, who was the tenant of that flat.
+Currently still distributed internationally on behalf of ETV by ‘Off the Fence’, based in Amsterdam, 'Women of the Sun', an international organisation encouraging and promoting women film-makers in Africa, has also screened the film at downtown Johannesburg's popular Market Theatre to a packed group of youth across SA's racial spectrum, who in the post-screening discussion admitted they'd previously known nothing about Flat 13 and the group of young freedom activists across race and class that it attracted - including the then 22 year old law student Nelson Mandela and the Indian teenager Ahmed Kathrada, who was the tenant of that flat.